- Living in Frederick

 The resources below provide state and federal COVID-19 announcements, programs, and information relevant to Colorado businesses.

 Restaurants: Founded in 1933, the Colorado Restaurant Association (CRA) is the leading trade organization for the state’s dynamic foodservice industry.
 The CRA has a frequently updated list of resources -- including quick links, operational and legal guidance, compliance information and past member emails that relate to COVID-19.
-Reach out to their office at firstname.lastname@example.org or 303-830-2972.
+Reach out by emailing CRA or calling 303-830-2972.
 Opt-in to the email list here for regular updates.

 Pandemic Unemployment Assistance: Approved by the federal government, this is assistance for Gig-workers, self-employed and independent contractors to collect unemployment benefits.
 If you are unemployed and in the last 18 months were self-employed and responsible to pay taxes on your income, you can file for expanded unemployment benefits called Pandemic Unemployment Assistance.